Louis Linwood Voit III Player Props: Brewers vs. Padres

 Louis Linwood Voit III At The Plate

-- Voit has gotten a hit in two of six games in 2023, with multiple hits both times.
+- This year, Voit has totaled at least one hit in three of seven games (42.9%), and had multiple hits twice.

-- He has not hit a home run in his six games this year.
+- He has not hit a long ball in his seven games this season.

 - He has scored a run in two games this season, but just a single run each time.